Negative Entropy and Black Hole Information

 One of the biggest differences between classical and quantum physics has been demonstrated using Bell's inequalities in entanglement \cite{bell}.
 Moreover, with the recent rapid development of quantum information technology, entanglement has been shown to have substantial importance \cite{nielsen}.
-On the other hand, interest in the so-called quantum measurement problem has also resurged recently.
+On the other hand, interest in the so-called quantum measurement problem and quantum foundations have also resurged recently (for example, see \cite{mensky} and the references therein).
 One of the puzzling features of quantum measurement, apart from its probabilistic nature, is that it has two quite different measurement protocols.
 While the single-system Copenhagen measurement protocol deals with only one system and observables, the two-system von Neumann protocol introduces the second system as a memory and uses entanglement.
 In this paper, using the negative entropy of entanglement \cite{cerf}, we will show the equivalence of these two quantum measurement schemes.
-The approaches can be made equivalent by considering that the second system of von Neumann's approach fills the system similar to Dirac's sea of negative energy filling up the vacuum, which we call {\it{quantum memory}}.
+The approaches can be made equivalent by considering that the second system of von Neumann's approach fills the system similar to Dirac's sea of negative energy filling up the vacuum.

 We then apply the equivalence of the two quantum measurements to the process of black hole evaporation.
 In particular, we wish to discuss two different approaches to black hole radiation, the observable-based single-system \cite{hawking1} and the entanglement-based two-system \cite{unruh1} protocols.
 Similar to the measurement case, these two approaches yield the same thermal radiation of a system outside the black hole.
 We will suggest that the black hole radiation should be the quantum measurement process.
 In particular, we will argue that the single-system evaporation approach should correspond to the single-system Copenhagen measurement protocol and the entanglement-based approach should correspond to the two-system von Neumann measurement scheme.
 Based on this, we discuss the equivalence of these two approaches using negative entropy of entanglement.
 Therefore, the observable of the measurement choice $\theta$, $\mathcal{O}_{\theta}^{out}$, outside the horizon, in the single-system process is shown to be the same as the measurement choice made by the memory state, $Q_{\theta}^{in}$, inside the horizon in the two-system entanglement-based approach, that is,